JezuzStardust/blender-svg-parser/README.md

 - [ ] Possibly: Add support for transparency.
 - [ ] Possibly: Add support for some filters.
 - [ ] Possibly: Add support for embedded images (might be hard to extract).
 But perhaps not: https://gist.github.com/jeromerobert/ff34f504acd7feb0306a
+- [ ] Make use of Grease Pencil!
+Perhaps it would be much better to import as grease pencil.
+Alternatively, there can be an option to choose which.
+Grease Pencil seems easier to use for import since we just need to trace out the Bezier curves.
+It is also much easer to handle strokes (which is very hard using Bezier curves).

 ## Improvements/changes